Employer Policy Recommendations to Support Employees Who Are Caregivers

 10. Flexible Benefits Packages

-• Description: Offer benefits like dependent care flexible spending accounts (FSAs) or stipends for caregiving-related expenses.
+• Recommendation: Offer benefits like dependent care flexible spending accounts (FSAs) or stipends for caregiving-related expenses.

 • Benefits: Helps employees offset caregiving costs.